Maahmoudd/bidxsell-event/README.md

 - Action Design Pattern for handling single responsibility methods
 - Service Oriented Architecture (SOA) for handling multiple responsibility methods
-- Strategy Design Pattern for handling different ticket categories depending on the ticket type incoming from the client

 ## Authentication